Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - An action creator is a function that literally creates an action object.
 - In Redux, action creators simply return an action object and pass the argument value if necessary.

-#  Name the important features of React

-- Allows you to use 3rd party libraries
-- Time-Saving
-- Faster Development
-- Simplicity and Composable
-- Fully supported by Facebook.
-- Code Stability with One-directional data binding
-- React Components

-# Explain the term stateless components

-- Stateless components are pure functions that render DOM-based solely on the properties provided to them.
-- A stateless function component is a typical React component that is defined as a function that does not manage any state.

-# Explain React Router
+# Explain React Router / why do you need Routing in React?
+- Because we make SPA's (single page Application) in React

-React Router is a routing library which allows you to add new screen flows to your application, and it also keeps URL in sync with what’s being shown on the page.
+- React Router is a routing library which allows you to add new screen flows to your application, and it also keeps URL in sync with what’s being shown on the page.

 # What is dispatcher?